konflux-ci/architecture/ADR/0027-container-images.md

 ### Scope
 * The scope of this process is limited to the images found in our [quay.io/organization/redhat-appstudio](https://quay.io/organization/redhat-appstudio) repository.
-* Images from dependencies that fall outside of this AppStudio process should follow the ESS SEC-PATCH-REQ-1 and ESS SEC-PATCH-REQ-2 processes.
+* Images from dependencies that fall outside of this AppStudio process should follow the [ESS Security Patching at Application/OS Level (requirements 27 and 28)](https://drive.google.com/file/d/1P6-q2HJxA3yZhykaI29gF2IV4avzxtjM/view).
 It is up to the component teams to ensure they are adhering to these requirements.
 * Images that are not intended for the staging and/or production environments are out of scope.